Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L05_Creating_an_App.md

 If you have time, you can choose any of these and select Make It and explore on your own.

 1. Navigate to <https://make.powerapps.com>.
-You may need to sign in again using your credentials.
+You may need to sign in again using your credentials if necessary.

 2. Switch to your **Practice** environment by using the Environment Selector in the upper right corner of the screen.
 (It will probably say **Contoso (Default)**.)
 Select your **Practice** environment from the list.
-(You can also search your prefix in the search bar to find it easily.)

 3. Select **+ Create** from the left-hand navigation.